Online MA Health Communication & Promotion

 What you’ll learn

-Whether you have no training in strategic communication or are a seasoned professional, this degree will advance and invigorate your career.
+Whether you have no training in health communication or are a seasoned professional, this degree will advance and invigorate your career.
 The program’s multidisciplinary approach offers expertise in both new and traditional media, critical knowledge and skills for today’s innovative communications environment.
 Faculty members with extensive professional experience will teach you how to gather and analyze information and use those findings to create effective communication campaigns.

-The online Strategic Communication MA provides a solid core curriculum, consisting of classes in multimedia content creation, crisis communication, professional ethics, and research methods.
+The online Health Communication and Promotion MA provides a solid core curriculum, consisting of classes in multimedia content creation, crisis communication, professional ethics, and research methods.
 The program also offers hands-on training in the most advanced platforms, tools and techniques.
 You will work closely with industry professionals and faculty to learn audio and video software, graphic design tools, new media and publication layouts.
 By the time you are finished, you will have created multimedia materials that are evaluated by peers and produced as portfolio-quality items stored online.
 This work is tailored to each individual career, or even your specific job needs.

 There are two primary objectives for the Online MA Health Communication and Promotion program.